-PortSide’s Sandy recovery work in Red Hook helped all sorts of people and earned us a White House award and honors from the NYS Senate.
-We continued helping after that recognition, see below.
-Please help us as we helped others.
-We will be able to do more in the future if you do!
+Please help PortSide as we helped others.
+Our Sandy recovery work in Red Hook helped all sorts of people and earned us a White House award and honors from the NYS Senate.
+We continued helping for years after those honors, see below.
+We will be able to do more in the future if you support this project!
+Thanks!

 ***What our FEMA Sandy "Alternate Project" will do

-- Install a generator and hard wire it to the existing electrical system in the house (the tall part with portholes at the back of the ship).
+- Install a generator and hard wire it to the existing electrical system in the house (the tall part at the left in illustration above, where the portholes are at the back of the ship).

 - Fabricate and install the spuds.